Home MusicBiographyPhysics

 Speedy [5:30]

 So I settled in with an old friend who had some extra space in his home, where I had time to do what I like and take care of my health.
-With a cortisone shot in my shoulder, I started playing an electric 6 string violin.
 I couldn’t compose during my final months in Raleigh, but the new environment proved fertile for creativity.
-(One must be attentive to the muses, and fighting urban traffic can drown them out.)
+After two years, in 2019, I moved back to the Raleigh area (Garner) to rent-assisted senior housing; it took a couple of years on the wait list.

 The first movement is based on various tetrachords, which is very common in my music—not from some theoretical plan, but just because that seems to be how things work out and sound right.
 I have written a piece before titled Diatonic Phrygian Tetrachord, which was more specific about that particular type.
 There is a somewhat baroque flavor to this section, as I came up with the basic ideas after listening to Bach violin concertos.